-A. An area that:
+- A. An area that: - 1.
+Provides a contextual understanding of the broader patterns of Riverside's cultural, social, economic, political, aesthetic, engineering, architectural, or natural history; - 2.
+Represents established and familiar visual features of a neighborhood, community, or of the City;

-- 1. Provides a contextual understanding of the broader patterns of Riverside's cultural, social, economic, political, aesthetic, engineering, architectural, or natural history; - 2.
-Represents established and familiar visual features of a neighborhood, community, or of the City; - 3.
-Reflects significant development or geographical patterns, including those associated with different eras of settlement and growth; or - 4.
-Conveys a sense of historic or architectural cohesiveness through its design, setting, materials, workmanship, or association. - B. Designation of Neighborhood Conservation Areas is no longer allowed but those designated prior to May 2006 shall remain in effect and subject to this Title and may be modified or de-designated.
+- 3. Reflects significant development or geographical patterns, including those associated with different eras of settlement and growth; or - 4.
+Conveys a sense of historic or architectural cohesiveness through its design, setting, materials, workmanship, or association. - B. Designation of Neighborhood Conservation Areas is no longer allowed but .
+Tthose designated prior to May 2006 shall remain in effect and subject to this Title, and Title and may be modified or de-designated.

-Non-contributing Feature means a site, improvement, or natural feature within a Historic District or Neighborhood Conservation Area, or individually significant property that does not provide appropriate historic context, historic architecture, historic association, or historic value, or is not capable of yielding important information about the period, because that element:
+Non-contributing Feature means Historic District, Neighborhood Conservation Area, or individually significant property a site, improvement, or natural feature within a Historic District or Neighborhood Conservation Area, or individually significant property-that does not provide appropriate historic context, historic architecture, historic association, or historic value, or is not capable of yielding important information about the period, because that element: